What happens when you upload a photo

 Photo Insight combines all analysis results into a condition grade (Good, Fair, Needs Repair, Heavy Damage) with specific damage labels (fading, scratches, tears, stains, glare, blur).
 Each label points to the tool that can fix that issue.

-The analysis also generates a ranked repair plan — safe steps, optional steps, and blocked steps (with reasons) — tailored to your specific photo.
-For heavily damaged photos, the system may recommend a premium restoration lane with more thorough processing.
+The analysis also generates one clear next best action — capture guidance, manual crop/straighten/rotate/adjust steps, safe AI repair steps, optional creative steps, and blocked steps with reasons — tailored to your specific photo.
 Conservation guidance is added when your photo may need careful physical handling before AI processing.

 How analysis powers search